sinlab-semester-2012/purplehaze/README.md

 - First version of dynamic Bézier curve/wall fully working
 - Additional refinements on dynamic Bézier curve/wall (adding debugging display, preparing for some refactoring, working on enhanced interaction)
 - Working on the second idea, the maze escape (currently on maze generation step).

+Week 8:
+- Mid-semester presentation
+- Working on enhancing interaction in Bézier curve activity.
+- Working on the second idea, the maze escape (currently on maze generation step).

 --------------------------------------------------------------------------------